 Even credit card debt can be positive if you pay down your balances every month.
 Not only does this boost your credit score, but you can also collect cash back and travel rewards points just for making everyday purchases.

-What you want to avoid at all costs is bad debt like high-interest credit card balances that you can’t afford to pay off.
-Bad debt can also include high-interest car loans or personal loans that set you back hundreds of dollars each month.
+However, you want to avoid debt like high-interest credit card balances that you can’t afford to pay off at all costs.
+Bad debt can also include high-interest debt like car loans or personal loans that set you back hundreds of dollars each month.

 5. Slash Your Expenses

-If you want to become a millionaire, it’s vital to slash unnecessary expenses and avoid waste so that you can pump those dollars into high-yield investments or into starting your own businesses.
+To become a millionaire, it’s vital to cut unnecessary expenses and avoid waste so you can pump those dollars into high-yield investments or into launching your own startup.

 Rocket Money (formerly Truebill)

 Rocket Money makes it easy for you to manage subscriptions, lower your bills, optimize your spending and get a grasp on your financial life.

 6. Prioritize Savings

 Most millionaires have access to cash whenever they need it.
 That’s because they’ve saved it up.

 You don’t have to be a millionaire to consistently save money.
 Each month, try to stash away a few hundred dollars into your high-yield savings accounts (HYSAs) and health savings accounts (HSAs) for qualified medical expenses if you have them.